 How To Erase Your Online History

-THE RIGHT TO BE FORGOTTEN:
+THE RIGHT TO BE FORGOTTEN

 Google gets take-down requests after European court ruling.
-Europeans can submit take-down requests directly

-to Internet companies rather than to local authorities or publishers under the ruling.
-If a search engine
+companies rather than to local authorities or publishers under the

-elects not to remove the link, a person can seek redress from the courts.
+can seek redress from the courts.

 THINGS THAT WILL HELP ERASE YOUR ONLINE HISTORY